 AGM Battery: In sharp contrast with the wet cell, the AGM battery, like those made by Lifeline, requires no maintenance or watering as it is sealed.
 The AGM battery is still technically a lead-acid battery, but the electrolyte inside is encased in a fibrous glass mat that can’t be spilled.
 Since the AGM contains no liquid it is practically impervious to freeze damage and can be mounted on its side, an important benefit for some battery and storage compartments.
 The typical AGM, like those made by Lifeline, also has very thick positive plates and can suffer more discharge cycles.
 More importantly, it charge up to five times faster and has a slower self-discharge rate, about 1 to 3 percent a month.
 Unfortunately, the AGM battery costs two to three times more than a regular wet cell, but the benefits to your solar power system make it well worth the cost.

 Lithium Iron Phosphate (LiFePO4) Battery: The best battery you can buy for your RV, period.
 Unlike the standard lead-acid battery, which offers only 50 percent usable capacity, the lithium battery offers an impressive 90 percent.
 This means a 240 amp hour lithium battery bank will provide the owner with 216 amp hours of usable capacity instead of only 120 amp hours for a regular lead-acid system.
 But that’s not all.
-The lithium battery also weighs less than a lead-acid battery, provides a higher current output, charges faster because they can be bulked charged to 100 percent, and offers zero voltage sag.
+The lithium battery also weighs less than a lead-acid battery, provides a higher current output, charges faster because it can be bulked charged to 97 percent, and offers zero voltage sag.
 The sealed battery also doesn’t outgas, lasts longer than the standard lead-acid battery (6,000 full cycles—six times more than a lead-acid battery—is the norm), doesn’t require regular full charges, and doesn’t require equalizing.
 Aside from the high cost, the only real negative with the lithium battery is that it can be damaged if it’s charged below freezing, but when it comes to the pros for RVs, nothing beats a lithium battery.
 Nothing.

 III.
 Basic Battery Wiring